 Papers must be written in English.
-Submit a paper to the editor by e-mail: email@example.com or to the secretary of the editorial board.
+Submit a paper to the editor by e-mail: alex_kostyuk[at]virtusinterpress.org and a cope to the editorial assistant at k.huryna[at]virtusinterpress.org.
 The paper must be submitted in a form of MS word or LaTeX file.

 According to the policy of the journal the formatting is made by the representatives of Publishing House “Virtus Interpress”.
 Our skilled formatters will ensure that your manuscript is formatted according to the style guide of the journal.
 It allows researchers to save valuable time by having a skilled expert format their manuscript.
 All figures and tables are moved to the correct location in the manuscript, and figure titles and legends are standardized according to your journal’s specifications.
 At the same time we have established standards of article structure, which are listed below.

 Submissions to the journal should be original unpublished work and should not be under review with any other journal.
 The detailed requirements are available in Chapter “Publication ethics”.
 Manuscript reviews are blind so authors names need to be removed from all submitted manuscripts.

 Please write your text in good English (American or British usage is accepted, but not a mixture of these).
 Other languages are not acceptable.

 Submissions should be sent in *.doc, *.docx, *.rtf, *.tex or any other editable format.
 We also accept papers in *.pdf.
 The submission should consist of the entire paper without author affiliations or acknowledgements and a one page document with that information included.

 - Title – concise and informative.
 Titles are often used in information-retrieval systems;